Batman: Two Faces: Plot

-Selina comes upon the Joker, attacking a group of Two Face's lackeys.
-Selina tries her best to stop him, but she is no match for his superhuman strength.
+Selina comes upon the Joker attacking a group of Two-Face's lackeys.
+Selina tries to stop him, but she is no match for his superhuman strength.
 She tries to run but is injured by the Joker, and by the time Batman arrives to help her, her condition has gotten worse.
 She is paralyzed from the waist down and will never walk again.

 Alfred tries to convince Bruce to stop drinking the potion, which has some detrimental effects.
 Bruce dismisses his advice and consumes a more powerful batch than before.
 He falls into a deep sleep and wakes up with a head full of revelations.
-He writes a letter to Gordon, and another to Two-Face, summoning them to a meeting that will be most revealing.
+He writes a letter to Gordon and another to Two-Face, summoning them to a meeting that will be most revealing.

 Batman reveals to Gordon that he is putting himself at the law's mercy and to Two-Face that he has a potion that may cure him of his duality.
-He handcuffs himself and then transforms into the Joker, the opposite side of the Batman.
-Just as one side was courageous and doing his best to stop crime, the other was bent on destruction and chaos.
-Two-Face, Gordon, and the Joker fight, and just as the Joker is about to kill Two-Face, the Batman takes control of Bruce's body, and he falls to his death.
+He handcuffs himself and then transforms into the Joker, the opposite side of Batman.
+Just as one side was courageous and doing its best to stop crime, the other was bent on destruction and chaos.

+Two-Face, Gordon, and the Joker fight, and just as the Joker is about to kill Two-Face, Batman takes control of Bruce's body and falls to his death.
 After flipping his two-headed coin one last time, Two-Face, acting on Bruce's last wishes, takes the potion and creates a new identity for himself, a superhuman who dons the cape and cowl of Batman, fighting for the side of justice.

-At the end of the story, White then refers to another story that occurred in Bavaria, five years before this tale, one that is filled with "inhuman tragedy and blasphemous outrages against nature".
+At the end of the story, White refers to another story that occurred in Bavaria five years before this tale, one that is filled with "inhuman tragedy and blasphemous outrages against nature".
 This story is revealed in the sequel, The Superman Monster, a retelling of Frankenstein featuring the Superman cast.